 Erect concrete structure and lay steel reinforcing.

-Install concrete fixtures such as steel plates, door sills, steel plates, anchor bolts, door sills, etc.
+Install concrete fixtures such as steel plates, door sills, anchor bolts, etc.

-Use jointer, edging tools, and straightedge to create expansion joints, edges, or seams in concrete.
+Use a jointer, edging tools, and straightedge to create expansion joints, edges, or seams in concrete.

 Set up a supportive wire mesh and spread a protective layer of sand and plastic on the concrete as it sets.